nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">
-:information_source: **Warning:** Used to alert you of critical instructions associated with a particular action.
+:warning: **Warning:** Used to alert you of critical instructions associated with a particular action.
 </div>

 <div markdown="span" class="alert alert-danger">
-:information_source: **Danger:** Necessary cautions to heed to ensure that Ez-Schedule operates as intended.
+:exclamation: **Danger:** Necessary cautions to heed to ensure that Ez-Schedule operates as intended.
 </div>

 <h2 id="glossary">Glossary</h2>